The Truth About Zero Knowledge / Zero Trust

 Zero Trust Means the Provider Cannot Be Part of the Trusted Computing Base - But Providers Deliver the Code

-If the provider controls your encryption/decryption software, they can:
+If the provider controls your encryption/decryption software or private key generation, they can:

 Any ability for the provider to influence cryptographic code breaks zero trust instantly.